solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A given Solid resource MUST NOT be directly associated with more than one Descriptive metadata resource.

-Access or management of a Descriptive metadata resource by a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) is subject to the [modes of access](https://github.com/solid/web-access-control-spec#modes-of-access) granted per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.
+To create or modify a Descriptive metadata resource, a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Write](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.

+To discover or read a Descriptive metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Read](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.

 ### Shape Validation